Qt-like Widgets and Signals

 Taking a look into createSignals and the _slot methods, we can see at a single glance the API of the widget.

-Before going full throttle into creating your own interative pages and widgets, please look at the Creating Widgets section for common techniques and pitfalls (in javascript, there are quite some).
+Before going full throttle into creating your own interative pages and widgets, please look at the Creating Widgets section for common techniques and pitfalls.